alnmonkey/ttv-lol-pro/README.md

 - lets you whitelist channels,
 - lets you use your own proxies.

 TTV LOL PRO does not remove banner ads, nor does it remove ads from VODs.
-For the best experience, we recommend using [uBlock Origin](https://ublockorigin.com/) alongside TTV LOL PRO.
+Please use [uBlock Origin](https://ublockorigin.com/) alongside TTV LOL PRO.
+Without it, we can't guarantee the effectiveness of the extension.

 Any questions?
 Please read the [wiki](https://wiki.ttvlolpro.com/) first.